 However, all the Kingdoms would unite when faced with a common enemy blah blah blah… Maybe this could work as a blurb, but not as a chapter opening.

 Here’s My Approach

 A better way to build your world is in dribs and drabs emerging from the story and characters.
-As an example, in my forthcoming novel An Easterly Sojourn (working title), I have a single passage from the middle of Chapter 3 that locks in my world’s technology level and a few other things.
+As an example, in my forthcoming novel Storm of Divine Light, I have a single passage from the middle of Chapter 3 that locks in my world’s technology level and a few other things.

 Cyril raised his eyebrows and smiled.
 “By Korak’s staff!
 Instant fire.”